Homeschooling at its Finest. Books a Million is one of my favorite places. I love…

 4. Your house is so clean, how do you keep it that way?

 Each child has an area that they are solely responsible for.
 I have learned to let go of my OCD tendencies and my perfectionism in those areas.
 I teach them how to properly clean it, they do it.
 Sometimes they do it halfway and when that happens, they redo it.
-I am not the maid, I am mom.
-My job is to not raise perfect children…my job it to raise Godly responsible adults.
+I am not the maid, I am a mom.
+My job is to not raise perfect children…my job is to raise Godly responsible adults.